Code-Institute-Submissions/cherry-mildrew-detection/README.md

 ### Hypothesis

-* We suspect that leaves that are infected by the powdery mildrew have a lighter colour and patches across the leaf and their edges to be distorted and folded compared to a healthier leaf.
+* We suspect that leaves that are infected by the powdery mildrew have a lighter colour and patches across the leaf.
+* Powdery mildew affected leaves edges to be distorted and folded compared to a healthier leaf.

 ### Validation